ssabug/fxseq/DOCUMENTATION.md

 Using each effect sequencer, you can trigger each effect at given times.

-You can even program sequences of pattern using the sequence sequencer.
+You can even program sequences of patterns using the sequence sequencer.

 Each sequencer can have its own clock subdivision.